Camping is one of the best ways to truly see the natural world in all of its glory.

 Joshua Tree National Park has over 100 individual campsites.

-Joshua Tree National Park is a great camping destination for a number of reasons.
+Joshua Tree National Park is a great destination to camp in for a number of reasons.
 The biggest of which is the location.
 Located in California, this park is a few hours drive from cities like Las Vegas, Los Angeles, and Phoenix.

 When you can get away from the big cities easily and access natural beauty like this, it is a game changer.